Comment by jacoblambda

 Seems like it's still worse for pedestrians as they have to wait for the beg button.

-• andrepd 2 months ago
+• andrepd a year ago

 Crosswalks before the entry to the roundabout, where drivers need to stop anyway; bonus points for a gentle speed hump.
 Am I missing something?

-• rcpt 2 months ago
+• rcpt a year ago

 What kind of roundabout has a "stop anyway"?

-• jacoblambda a month ago
+• jacoblambda a year ago

 Normally they are for pedestrian crossings.
 The stop for the incoming traffic will be near where the vehicles yield prior to entering the roundabout but the stop for outgoing traffic is several cars away to allow cars to continue moving in the roundabout.